 We call for an end to the “War on Drugs,” which is in reality a war by the federal, state and local government on the people.
 Until such time as the prohibition of drugs is repealed, we call for an end to the denial of pain relieving drugs such as marijuana and heroin to those who are suffering.

-10. Children’s and Dependents’ Rights
+10. Child and Parental Rights

 Children and others who are dependent have the same right to be free of coercion as all other people.
 We accordingly call for the repeal of all juvenile status offenses such as truancy, under age smoking, curfews, etc.